 3) Personal hustle (You)

-Everybody should figure out a way to contribute the maximum to their 401(k) savings each year, even without a company match.
-Your goal is to minimize your taxable income, allow your investments to compound tax-deferred for as long as possible, and then build a large enough after-tax portfolio to give yourself options to change jobs, take a break, be a stay at home parent, or retire before the age of 59.5.
+Your goal is to minimize your taxable income, allow your investments to compound tax-deferred for as long as possible.
+Then build a large enough after-tax portfolio to give yourself options to change jobs, take a break, be a stay at home parent, or retire before the age of 59.5.

 The reality is that you can only depend on yourself for a comfortable retirement, not the government or a rich uncle.
 The larger you can build your after-tax investment portfolio, the sooner you can retire early.